Be brief. The sweet spot for posts on Google+ and Facebook is two to three sentences. Twitter, by definition, limits you to 140 characters.

-- Cheat.
+Cheat.
 Scan the compilations of stories that are already hot and post them too.
-Google+ has a collection as does Alltop at its most-popular page.
-You can also see what I’m going to post at Postworthy.

-There is no right and wrong in social media.
+There is no right and wrong on social media.
 There’s only what works for you and what doesn’t.